 Turkey Bowling: Work up an appetite while you test your skills bowling with a frozen turkey while on skates.
 The competition is set for 7:45 p.m. to 9:15 p.m.
 Nov.
 17. Cost is $7 for adults,

-Santa Skate: Get ready for Christmas and enjoy a free night of skating with Santa from 7:45 p.m. to 9 p.m.
+Santa Skate: Get ready for Christmas in Juneau and enjoy a free night of skating with Santa from 7:45 p.m. to 9 p.m.
 Nov.
 29. Skate rental is included.